 Whenever possible, our program will provide information regarding opportunities in the community for parent education classes.
 Our capable staff is equipped with educational resources for parents, including articles regarding child development and a lending library containing parenting books and videos.
 Often parents are invited to attend staff workshops, should the topic be relevant.

-WACCC maintains an open-door policy; Parents and family are always welcome at the center.
+WACCC maintains an open-door policy; parents and family are always welcome at the center.
 Parents are able to drop in at any time to visit their children, participate in classroom activities or mealtimes and are always welcome on field trips or at special events.

 As part of our annual accreditation process, parents are provided the opportunity to complete a self-assessment family and program improvement survey.
 When all the surveys have been returned the results are compiled and distributed back to families for further feedback.
 The valuable information gained from this process helps the program plan for the future.

 Parents serve in an advisory capacity through our Board of Directors and through our Fundraising Committee.
-IT is stated as policy in our WACCC by-laws that 25% of our Board shall be comprised of parents.
+It is stated as policy in our WACCC by-laws that some members of our Board shall be parents.

 Parent Teacher Communication